erlpm/getopt/README.md

 You should only need a somewhat recent version of Erlang/OTP.
 The module has been tested with all versions of Erlang starting with R13B and ending with 20.

-You also need a recent version of [rebar3](http://www.rebar3.org/) in the system path.
+You also need a recent version of [epm](http://www.erl.pm/) in the system path.

 Installation
 ------------

-To compile the module you simply run `rebar3 compile`.
+To compile the module you simply run `epm compile`.

-To run the unit tests run `rebar3 eunit`.
+To run the unit tests run `epm eunit`.

-To build the (very) limited documentation run `rebar edoc`.
+To build the (very) limited documentation run `epm edoc`.

-To use getopt in your project you can just add it as a dependency in your `rebar.config` file in the following way:
+To use getopt in your project you can just add it as a dependency in your `epm.config` file in the following way:
 ```erlang
 {deps,
  [